 Rewards and Sanctions

-As staff we model the good behaviour we expect from our students, through our behaviour, appearance and through our punctuality.
+As staff we model the good behaviour we expect from our pupils, through our behaviour, appearance and through our punctuality.

-We recognise and reward achievement and behaviour in all aspects of college life and aim to use rewards as a motivating factor for sustained effort.
+We recognise and reward achievement and behaviour in all aspects of school life and aim to use rewards as a motivating factor for sustained effort.

 Rewards are recorded by staff electronically using SIMs.
 Rewards carry varying numbers of points which feed into inter-house competitions.